yagena/yagena.github.io/_pages/about.md

 ## Outsite Academia

-* I am also a co-founder of [Economics Design Inc.](https://econ.news/) that aims to utilize economics in business.
+* I am a co-founder of [Economics Design Inc.](https://econ.news/) that aims to utilize economics in business.
 * As a commentator or navigator, I have appeared on TV programs more than **500** times.
 * As a member, I have participated in several government and public sector committees.
   * Ministry of Economy, Trade and Industry, 2018-present.